-Ryanair Holdings was incorporated in 1996 as a holding company for Ryanair Designated Activity Company ("DAC") (previously called Ryanair Limited).
-The latter operates a low fare, scheduled-passenger airline serving shorthaul, point-to-point routes mainly within Europe.
-In fiscal year 2019, the Company set up Buzz, formally known as Ryanair Sun, (a Polish charter and scheduled passenger airline with a Polish AOC), and acquired Lauda (a Maltese wet lease provider to the Ryanair Group with a Maltese AOC), and set-up Ryanair U.K. (with a U.K. AOC).
+Ryanair Holdings was incorporated in 1996 as a holding company for Ryanair Designated Activity Company ("DAC").
+The latter operates a low-fare, scheduled-passenger airline serving short-haul, point-to-point routes mainly within Europe.
+In fiscal year 2019, the Company set up Buzz, formally known as Ryanair Sun, (a Polish charter and scheduled passenger airline with a Polish AOC), and acquired Lauda (a Maltese wet lease provider to the Ryanair Group with a Maltese AOC), and set-up Ryanair UK (with a UK AOC).
 In fiscal year 2020, Malta Air became the fifth airline in the Ryanair Group.
-Each of Buzz, Lauda, Malta Air, Ryanair DAC and Ryanair U.K. are wholly owned airlines within the Ryanair Group.
+Each of Buzz, Lauda, Malta Air, Ryanair DAC and Ryanair UK are wholly owned airlines within the Ryanair Group.
 See "Item 5.
 Operating and Financial Review and Prospects-History" for detail on the history of the Company.
-As of June 30, 2023, the Ryanair Group had a principal fleet of 530 Boeing 737 aircraft and 28 Airbus A320 aircraft.
-As of July 21, 2023, the Group offered over 3,000 short-haul flights per day serving approximately 230 airports across Europe.
+As of March 31, 2024, the Ryanair Group had a principal fleet of 557 Boeing 737 aircraft and 27 Airbus A320 aircraft (total short-haul fleet of 584 aircraft).
+As of June 26, 2024, the Group offered over 3,500 short-haul flights per day serving approximately 235 airports across Europe.
 See "-Route System, Scheduling and Fares-Route System and Scheduling" for more details of Ryanair's route network.
 See "Item 5.
 Operating and Financial Review and Prospects-Seasonal Fluctuations" for information about the seasonality of Ryanair's business.

-Ryanair recorded a profit after taxation of €1,314m in fiscal year 2023, as compared with a loss of €241m in fiscal year 2022.
-The movement was primarily attributable to a 74% increase in traffic at higher average fares (due to continued recovery from the Covid-19 pandemic) and favorable jet fuel hedges.
-Ryanair generated an average booked passenger load factor of approximately 93% in fiscal year 2023, compared to 82% in fiscal year 2022 and total revenue increased by 124% to €10.78bn, up from €4.80bn in fiscal year 2022.
+Ryanair recorded a profit after taxation of €1.92bn in fiscal year 2024, as compared with a profit of €1.31bn in fiscal year 2023.
+The movement was primarily attributable to a 9% increase in traffic at higher average fares offset by higher jet fuel and other operating costs.
+Ryanair generated an average booked passenger load factor of approximately 94% in fiscal year 2024, compared to 93% in fiscal year 2023 and total revenue increased by 25% to €13.44bn, up from €10.78bn in fiscal year 2023.